 - Half of survey respondents reported no operating surplus for the past three years.

-- While our research shows that NGOs investing in organization development are able to scale impact faster, only 18 percent of the survey respondents said they invest adequately in organizational development.
+- While our research shows that NGOs investing in organization development are able to scale faster, only 18 percent of the survey respondents said they invest adequately in organizational development.

 - Certain NGOs face greater challenges than most.
 For instance, 70 percent of NGOs led by members of the Dalit, Bahujan, or Adivasi (DBA) communities have not reported any operating surplus in the past three years, compared to 45 percent for non-DBA-led NGOs.